theupdateframework/python-tuf/tuf/README.md

 A software update system must follow two steps to integrate The Update Framework (TUF).
 First, it must add the framework to the client side of the update system.
 The [tuf.client.updater](client/README.md) module assists in integrating TUF on the client side.
-Second, the repository on the server side must be modified to include a minimum of four top-level metadata (root.json, targets.json, snapshot.json, timestamp.json).
-No additional software is required to convert a repository to a TUF one.
-The repository tool that generates the required TUF metadata is the focus of this demo.
-In addition, the update procedure of a TUF integration is demonstrated and some malicious updates are attempted.
+Second, the software repository on the server side must be modified to include a minimum of four top-level metadata (root.json, targets.json, snapshot.json, and timestamp.json).
+No additional software is required to convert a software repository to a TUF one.
+The repository tool that generates the required TUF metadata for a software repository is the focus of this document.
+In addition, the update procedure of a TUF integration is demonstrated, and some malicious updates are attempted to show how TUF protects against these attacks.

 The [repository tool](repository_tool.py) contains functions to generate all of the files needed to populate and manage a TUF repository.
-The tool may either be imported into a Python module or used with the Python interpreter in interactive mode.
+The tool may either be imported into a Python module, or used with the Python interpreter in interactive mode.
 For instance, here is an example of loading a TUF repository in interactive mode: